What an adventure!

 As already mentioned, pack some food, drinking water, and cash.
 Also, bring some toilet paper, as this isn’t always available.
 Medicines and a simple first aid kit can also be a good idea.

 A hammock and cutlery are only necessary when taking the slow boat.
+They aren’t needed with the fast boat trip described in this post.

 And don’t forget your passport!